zakariaimtiaz/appsync27/README.md

-# appsync27
+# appsync27 - A Spring boot application for data syncronization
-Data sync app - act as master slave methodology
+A flexible server-client data synchronization framework supporting unidirectional and bidirectional database sync with version_no and sent_flag tracking.

 ## Overview